prisma/prisma/docs/photon/migrating-from-sequelize.md

 - `delete`
 - `deleteMany`

-So to implement the same route and endpoint in your Prisma Client JS project, go to your `index.ts` file, and in the `/users` endpoint for the `app.get` route, fetch all the posts from the database with [`findMany`](https://github.com/prisma/prisma2/blob/master/docs/photon/api.md#findMany), a method exposed for the `User` model with the generated Photon API.
+So to implement the same route and endpoint in your Prisma Client JS project, go to your `index.ts` file, and in the `/users` endpoint for the `app.get` route, fetch all the posts from the database with [`findMany`](https://github.com/prisma/prisma2/blob/master/docs/photon/api.md#findMany), a method exposed for the `User` model with the generated Prisma Client JS API.
 Then send the results back.
 Note that the API calls are asynchronous so we can `await` the results of the operation.

 ```ts
 import * as express from 'express'